Stop-loss orders and take-profit orders are a very critical part of trading. In fact, they should be part of your exit strategy in your trading plan.

 stop-loss orders limit your losses when the trade goes against you.

-No trading strategy is 100% accurate (including such strategies like high probability strategies price action and swing trading).
+- No trading strategy is 100% accurate (including such strategies as high probability strategies price action and swing trading).
 Even banks and professional hedge fund traders suffer losses from time to time.

 stop-loss orders take out the emotional aspect of trading